 - Laboratory services technicians

-- Direct service workers at state supported living centers
+- Direct care workers at state supported living centers and state hospitals

 - Administrative jobs ranging from accountants to web designers